LEMS/pylems/README.md

 - Example 9 --  Working
 - Example 10 -- Working
 - Example 11 -- Working
-- Example 12 -- Not running
+- Example 12 -- Not working (Unsupported in PyLEMS: Property)
 - Example 13 -- Not running
-- Example 14 -- Not running
+- Example 14 -- Not working (Unsupported in PyLEMS: Property)
 - Example 15 -- Not running
 - Example 16 -- Not running
 - Example 17 -- Working